Jeznar/GitRepo/Documentation/Work_Log.md

 22.09.15 Inspiring Leader: Eliminated assumption that the caster is selected before this item is used.
 Problem was this line: ```let tokenD = canvas.tokens.controlled[0];```

+22.09.23 Implement Ghast's Stench ability that manages an immunity effect and applies a modified Convenient Effect of Poisoned to those that fail saving throw.

 [Link back to my Documentation Listing](README.md)